 I'm New Here

-Part of the Book of Acts series, preached at a Sunday Morning service
+Part of the Non-series sermon series, preached at a Sunday Morning service

 To play the media you will need to either update your browser to a recent version or update your Flash plugin.